mopie992/Weathe1/README.md

-# WeatherRoute
+# RoadWeather
 ### GPS Navigation with Real-Time & Forecasted Weather Overlays

-WeatherRoute is a cross-platform mobile application that enhances traditional GPS navigation by overlaying **live and future weather conditions** along a selected driving route.
+RoadWeather is a cross-platform mobile application that enhances traditional GPS navigation by overlaying **live and future weather conditions** along a selected driving route.
 A built-in **timeline slider** allows travelers to preview expected weather changes—rain, snow, wind, temperature—at different points in their journey.

 This project is designed for incremental build-out using **Cursor**, **ChatGPT**, and **Claude**, with a modular architecture enabling easy extension.